-You should then install the web portal portal_account.
 With appropriate rights management, this allows trustees to provide customers with real-time access to their data.
 It also gives them the opportunity to work on certain documents that have no direct accounting impact, such as budgets.

 All the accounts are held in the default currency (which is specified in the company definition), but each account and/or transaction can also have a secondary currency (which is defined in the account).
 The value of multi-currency transactions is then tracked in both currencies.

 For this chapter you should start with a fresh database that includes demo data, with Sales Management installed and a generic chart of accounts.